alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

 This warrants updating and reviewing the stories we keep under the DSH roadmap, focusing on communicating with the service area rather than planning or prioritising for them.

 ### Updates
-A new team of have been onboarded, who have focused on learning the ropes while simultaneously supporting the December DSG.
+A new team have been onboarded.
+They have focused on learning the ropes while simultaneously supporting the December DSG.
 With some support from the DSH team they were able to do so.

 We had a detailed[ handover meeting](https://hackmd.io/kh6siuZcTdCxcfYryAvypw) to go over each process, the idea is that moving forward TRESA directly owns processes and their improvement.